Brent Lee Metcalfe

 Brent Lee Metcalfe is an independent researcher and writer of the Latter Day Saint Movement.

-Contributions

-Metcalfe is on the editorial board of the John Whitmer Historical Association.
+He is also credited on over sixty video games, primarily as a writer.

+Writings in Mormon studies

 Seventh East Press

-In the early 1980s, Metcalfe contributed to the Seventh East Press and Sunstone, while at the same time worked as a security guard at the Church Office Building of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-According to Metcalfe, he was questioned by LDS Church authorities about his writing for the 7EP and Sunstone was "forced to resign" from his job in April 1983.
+In the early 1980s, Metcalfe contributed to the Seventh East Press and Sunstone, while at the same time working as a security guard in the Church Office Building of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+According to Metcalfe, he was questioned by LDS Church authorities about his writing for the Press and Sunstone.
 An anonymous source reported that Roy Doxey, then the director of church correlation, wanted to know about the papers Metcalfe was studying at the Church Historical Library, which were on Elias Smith and others.
 Doxey denied asking about Metcalfe.
-Metcalfe believed that his firing was because of a few people in church leadership who perceived him as a threat, even though he viewed his own work as apologetic and not scholarly.

 At first Metcalfe was placed on 30 days probation by the LDS Security department and ordered to "sever yourself from involvement with people, groups, or publications that teach doctrines, privately or publicly, which are contrary to those of the Prophet."
 Metcalfe subsequently resigned from the Seventh East Press and told Sunstone that he would no longer write for them.
-His supervisor removed the probation, but on April 8 Metcalfe's employment was terminated.
+His supervisor removed the probation, but on April 8, 1983 Metcalfe's employment was terminated.
+Metcalfe believed that his firing was because of a few people in church leadership who perceived him as a threat, even though he viewed his own work as apologetic and not scholarly.

 New Approaches to the Book of Mormon

-In 1993 Metcalfe organized a group of scholars to publish a series of essays that sought to apply techniques of higher criticism to the Book of Mormon.
+In 1993 Metcalfe organized a group of scholars to publish New Approaches to the Book of Mormon: Explorations in Critical Methodology, a series of essays that sought to apply techniques of higher criticism to the Book of Mormon.
 These scholars included Dan Vogel, Stan Larson, David P. Wright, and John Kunich.
 In it, Metcalfe himself wrote an essay that was the first to advance the Mosiah priority theory, or that Joseph Smith began dictating the Book of Mormon from the Book of Mosiah.
-This theory is now well accepted in academia.
+The reception of the Mosiah priority theory was gradual, but it is now well accepted by researchers and in scholarly publications about the text.

 According to the Deseret News, the response from the apologetic community was "vitriolic."
+The LDS Church fired Brigham Young University professor David P. Wright for his contribution to the volume, and excommunicated both Wright and Metcalfe shortly thereafter.
+An entire issue of FARMS Review of Books was devoted to rebuttals of New Approaches, though mostly not to the Mosiah priority theory.

-William J. Hamblin responded specifically to an article by Metcalfe.
-In his response, he controversially included an encrypted message spelling out "Metcalfe is Butthead."
-The message was discovered after his review had gone to press and had to be edited out.
-The LDS Church fired Brigham Young University professor David Wright for his contribution to the volume, and excommunicated both Wright and Metcalfe shortly thereafter.
+William J. Hamblin, responding specifically to an article by Metcalfe, phrased the opening 18 paragraphs of his essay to form an acrostic spelling out "Metcalfe is Butthead."
+The message was discovered after his review had gone to press, and was edited out in archived copies of the journal.

+Later work

+Metcalfe has continued publishing on Mormon studies.
+Metcalfe is on the editorial board of the John Whitmer Historical Association.